 The north gate is the second gate of the citadel, and the path from this gate led to the palace megaron.
 Built around 1250 BCE, the north gate had double wooden doors with a sliding bolt to lock them.

 Located on the Panagitsa hill near the Mycenae citadel and dated between 1350 and 1330 BCE, the Agamemnon Tomb is a massive dome-like structure with an entrance similar to the Lion Gate.
 It owes its name to its discoverer Heinrich Schliemann, who assumed that the tomb was built for King Agamemnon of the Trojan war fame.
 However, there is no evidence to suggest that the tomb indeed belonged to him.
 In fact, it was built well before his time.

 The Agamemnon Tomb is a bee-hive type of a tomb.
 Also known as the Tholos tombs, the bee-hive tombs were prevalent in the Peloponnese Peninsula in the late bronze age.
 They get their name because of the dome-structure and their resemblance to the beehive.

 This monument was referred to as Treasury of Atreus by the Greek traveler Pausanias who visited this site in the 2nd century CE.

 It has a remarkable entrance with a long passageway and a doorway similar to the Lions Gate in design.
 The lintel above the door is a massive stone weighing about 120 tons.
-The triangular space above the lintel is empty but might have housed some sculptures.
+The triangular space above the lintel is empty but likely housed some sculptures.

-The chamber is a dome with a diameter of 14.5 meters and the height 13 meters.
+The chamber of the Agamemnon Tomb is a dome with a diameter of 14.5 meters and a height of 13 meters.
 Considering the time period in which it was built, the construction of the dome was considered a great engineering feat.

 Inside the chamber of the Tomb of Agamemnon